Create a Hanging Indent in a Microsoft Word Document

-Recommended article: How to Keep Text Together in Microsoft Word
+Recommended article: How to Keep Text Together in Word (Paragraphs, Lines or Words)

 A paragraph in Word is anything with a hard return after it (you have pressed Enter or Return).
 If you want to create a hanging or first line indent in a multi-line paragraph, there should not be hard returns at the end of each line of text.